Skip to main content

 An associate degree in liberal arts is a good choice for anyone who wants to earn a college degree but is still determining their ideal career or educational path.

-Priscilla Hobbs-Penn and the text Priscilla Hobbs-Penn.“A liberal arts associate degree would give students the opportunity to try out a few different flavors ... ," before choosing a major, said Priscilla Hobbs-Penn, an associate dean of general education.
+“A liberal arts associate degree would give students the opportunity to try out a few different flavors," said Priscilla Hobbs-Penn, an senior associate dean of general education, before choosing a major.

 A liberal arts education will let you explore everything from writing and public speaking to humanities and social sciences.
-By earning an associate of arts, jobs may be available in customer service, administration, retail and more.
+By earning an associate of arts, job opportunities may exist in customer service, administration, retail and more.

 Some of the careers that are possible with a liberal arts associate degree include: